jidongbsu/cs452-cthreads-library/README.md

 void cthread_sem_post(cthread_sem_t *sem);
 ```

 The user of your library calls these 3 functions to initialize a semaphore, lock a semaphore, unlock a semaphore, respectively.
+Read the chapter [Semaphores](https://pages.cs.wisc.edu/~remzi/OSTEP/threads-sema.pdf) to have a better understanding of how these functions should behave.

 ## Predefined Data Structures and Global Variables